Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/BestPractices.md

 ## Source control

 The following advices apply to the Mercurial source control system and assume the usage of the TortoiseHg client.
+See the [Mercurial Kick Start](http://mercurial.aragost.com/kick-start/en/) for a more holistic tutorial.

 - Try to only include changes corresponding to a single task in a commit.
 - Use descriptive commit messages.
 If a commit corresponds to an issue tracker ticket start the message with the ticket number.